 The Company currently has social license to operate in 55 communities located within the Lost Cities Project area.
 The CSR team has worked in conjunction with the Foundation and local residents to install clean water systems in nine communities, building three school libraries, providing school supplies and supporting deworming campaigns.
-In this alliance, the Company is currently delivering a six-month micro-business program to 100 women from five communities to improve the economy of their families and communities.
+In this alliance, the Company is currently delivering micro-business program to 100 women from five communities to improve the economy of their families and communities which will graduate during the first week of December 2023.